gandrav07/oozie-coordinator-use-cases/Oozie-Authentication-Specification.md

 The server side authentication module has a AuthenticationProviderFactory which needs to be initialized with the required AuthenticationProviders from a configuration file.
 The authentication is handled by the AuthenticationProcessingFilter.
 Once a request is received the following happens in the filter:

    * Request is checked for presence of Hadoop-HTTP-Auth cookie.
 If present the signature is verified and the username is extracted from the cookie.
    * If the cookie is not present or is invalid, a supported provider is fetched from the AuthenticationProviderFactory passing in the Request.
 If there is no supported provider a 401 is sent with the header "WWW-Authenticate: Negotiate"
    * If a supported provider is found, the authentication is delegated to the supported provider.
-On successful authentication the provider returns an instance of AuthenticationToken which contains the authenticated user.
+On successful authentication, the provider returns an instance of AuthenticationToken which contains the authenticated user.
-   * An UGI object is constructed out of the authenticated user and set as the request attribute "authorized.ugi" which

-      can be later consumed by the servlets.
+   * An UGI object is constructed out of the authenticated user and set as the request attribute "authorized.ugi" which can be later consumed by the servlets.

 ### 3. Server Authentication Implementation